yoginderbagga/90DaysOfDevOps/2026/day-33/docker-compose_multi-container.md

       - ./logs:/var/log/nginx
 ```

-Created three directory as below for the mount purpose
+Created three directory as below for the bind mount volume purpose.
+Suppose you edit the code on your computer at ``./html`` folder now the changes will instantly appear live in the browser without you have to do any further change to the dockerfile or the docker-compose.yml.
+The reason for that is ``./html`` is directly mounted with the /usr/share/nginx/html directory and when the nginx server runs it look inside the default config directory which is ``/usr/share/nginx/html`` and its mounted with ``./html``

 ``ubuntu@ip-172-31-19-178:~/docker-compose-basics$ mkdir html config logs``